Unity-Technologies/ml-agents/docs/Python-API.md

 the default action will be all zeros (in either discrete or continuous action space)
 #### BathedStepResult and StepResult

-A `BatchedStepResult` is a `NamedTuple` with the following fields :
+A `BatchedStepResult` has the following fields :

  - `obs` is a list of numpy arrays observations collected by the group of agent.
 The first dimension of the array corresponds to the batch size of